DiluniAmarasekara/abc-bank-application/README.txt

 #Create database by name 'abc_bank_db'

 #To be able to run Spring Boot app, first you will need to build it

-#To build Spring Boot app into a single executable Jar file with a Maven, use the below command
+#If you are not using any IDE, to build Spring Boot app into a single executable Jar file with a Maven, use the below command
 #You will need to run it from the project folder which contains the pom.xml file

 	mvn install